-Weight training is another great option.
-Weight or resistance-based exercises provide the right amount of stress to the muscles to help them get stronger through time.
+Weight training is another excellent option.
+Weight or resistance-based exercises give the muscles the right amount of stress to help them get stronger over time.

 Practice weight training and use low to moderate weights.
 Gradually increase the number of reps to improve your endurance.
-Weight training can be performed with free weights, such as barbells or dumbbells.
+You can perform weight training with free weights such as barbells or dumbbells.
 You may also use a weight machine.

 Another type of exercise you can get into is circuit training.
 Apart from improving your endurance, it also builds strength, flexibility, coordination, and muscle tone.

-Circuit training increases your body’s ability to exert force consistently over time, with little to no rest time in between.
-If you’re just a beginner to circuit training, we’ve listed some easy, at-home exercises you can try to improve muscle endurance:
+Circuit training increases your body’s ability to exert force consistently over time, with little to no rest time.
+If you’re just a beginner at circuit training, we’ve listed some easy, at-home exercises you can try to improve muscle endurance:

-- Planks – Position yourself face down on the floor with your forearms and toes on the floor.
+Planks: Position yourself face down on the floor with your forearms and toes.
 Relax your head and keep your eyes on the floor.
 Engage your abdominal muscles and draw your navel toward your spine.
 Hold this form for 10 seconds.

-- Body Weight Squats – Standing upright with your hands on the back of your head your feet shoulder-width apart on the floor.
-Bend your legs until your buttocks are parallel to your knees.
-Hold for a few seconds then return to your starting position.
+Body Weight Squats: Standing upright with your hands on the back of your head and your feet shoulder-width apart on the floor.
+Bend your legs until your buttocks are parallel to your knees, hold for a few seconds, then return to your starting position.

-- Walking Lunges – Stand upright with your feet shoulder-width apart.
-Step forward with your right leg and place your weight into your heel.
+Walking Lunges: Stand upright with your feet shoulder-width apart.
+Step forward with your right leg and place your weight on your heel.
 Bend your right knee and slowly drop your left leg at the back until it almost touches the ground.
-Hold the position for a beat then perform it on the other leg.
+Hold the position for a beat, then perform it on the other leg.

-- Push-ups – Get down on all fours and start with a planking position.
+Push-ups: Get down on all fours and start with a planking position.
 Keep your palms flat and your hands shoulder-width apart.
-Lower your body toward your hands until your chest is almost touching the floor.
-Pause for a beat then push yourself back up again.
+Lower your body toward your hands until your chest almost touches the floor.
+Pause for a beat, then push yourself back up again.
 Repeat.

-- Sit-ups – Lie on your back while keeping your legs slightly bent and your feet flat on the ground.
+Sit-ups: Lie on your back while keeping your legs bent and your feet flat on the ground.
 Position your hands where it’s lightly touching your head by the ears.
 Lift your upper body and reach up until your hands reach the top of your knees.
 Return to your starting position.

 Partner with LifeClinic to Boost Your Muscular Endurance

 Challenge your body by performing tough workouts for muscle endurance.
-With proper knowledge and awareness, it will be easier for you to start and continue your journey toward improved fitness.
+With proper knowledge and awareness, starting and continuing your journey toward improved fitness will be easier.